vanshpratap-lab/Prodoya/README.md

 > **How do you measure an engineering student's real output in a verifiable, community-reviewed way?**

 The answer: make every post a proof-of-work artifact.
 Attach difficulty grades.
 Let the algorithm surface harder, more engaged work.
 Let peers validate through likes, comments, and reposts.
-Cap self-gaming with server-side RLS and rate limits.
+Cap self-gaming with server-side auth checks.
 The result is a trustworthy signal of who is actually doing the work.

 ---